platy/transit-radar/README.md

 [x] Draw connections in reverse order to have the first / shorter ones on top [x] Connect with curves
-[x] Trip start control point to reduce curve into the origin [] Heuristic choice of start bearing to reduce curve into the origin -
+[x] Trip start control point to reduce curve into the origin [x] Start bearing toward next stop to avoid curve into the origin -
 [] Add key with emphasis highlighting
 [] Show / hide station names / show on hover?